2025 EOI Update: Which States Are Still Open for 190 and 491 Visa Invitations?

 ⚠️ Disclaimer

-This update is based on publicly available data from the Department of Home Affairs and state/territory websites, accurate as at 30 April 2025.
+This update is was first published on 8 May 2025, based on publicly available data from the Department of Home Affairs and state/territory websites, accurate as at 30 April 2025.
+Some updates have been added on 3 June 2025 based on our recent observations.
 It is for general informational purposes only and should not be relied on as migration advice.
 We don’t have insight into internal processes or invitation timing decisions by the states.
 We have not taken into account your specific circumstances in providing this information.

 Visa Sidekick